 Serviced offices in Bangkok are mostly inside office buildings near the MRT or BTS around Sukhumvit, Sathorn, and Ratchada.
 Although there are some available in Lad Prao, Wongwian Yai, and Bang Na, choices are still limited.
 A quick Google search shows there are over thirty providers in Bangkok.
 And numbers are growing.

 Serviced offices vary in size depending on the building.
 And providers tend to rent whole floors, or more, and make separate rooms.
 Common packages are for three to six people.
-It’s still possible to find small serviced offices with one workstation.
+Regus is one of a few providers that offer a small serviced offices with one workstation.
 However, rooms with over seven workstations are hard to come by.

 If you want to compare serviced offices, you’ll have to do it yourself.
 Unlike renting an apartment, there aren’t any comparison sites to compare prices, packages, and available rooms.
 Also, this info is unlikely to appear even on serviced office providers websites.
 You need to contact them directly and ask for prices and packages.

 Serviced office providers might not mention some extra cost such as kitchen amenities, internet, key cards, and company signage board until the contract is signed.
 A short visit is necessary.
 Make sure to ask about set-up payments, package inclusions and exclusions, more costs, operating hours, and any other needs for your business.